 — your intended address in Barbados

-— arrival card (you will generally receive this on your flight to Barbados – it contains details of your arrival to and departure from the island, eg airline details, your port of final destination, and so on)
+— arrival card (you will generally receive this on your flight to Barbados) contains details of your arrival to and departure from the island, e.g., airline details, your port of final destination, and so on)

-— children under the age of 18 years travelling without a parent/guardian must have a letter of authorization from their parent/guardian.
+— children under the age of 18 years traveling without a parent/guardian must have a letter of authorization from their parent/guardian.

 Remember, Immigration Officials can refuse your entry into Barbados for a variety of reasons.

-To confirm if you require an entry visa to travel to Barbados, please check the drop-down box at the bottom of the page www.immigration.gov.bb/pages/Visa_Requirements.aspx, where you can type in your nationality, and it will display your specific visa requirements.
+To confirm if you require an entry visa to travel to Barbados, please check the drop-down box at the bottom of this webpage: where you can type in your nationality, and it will display your specific visa requirements.

-These forms are to be completed and signed and must include a passport size photograph, amongst other documentation as specified on the Barbados Immigration Department website www.immigration.gov.bb.
+These forms are to be completed and signed and must include a passport size photograph, amongst other documentation as specified on the Barbados Immigration Department website: https://immigration.gov.bb/pages/

-According to the website (accurate as of November 2015), entry visa fees are as follows:
+According to the site, entry visa fees are as follows: